zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 SWE is pulled down to ground on microcontroller startup (default pin state) with a value between 50 to 80 kΩ.
 Hence the strong pullup R1.
 When the microcontroller is powered down, leakage current spec is 1uA.

 ## Battery
 Battery life was important to this project, because remembering to charge a device out on the playa is definitely not top priority.
-I did not doing anything particularly sophisticated to select the battery - I found a [Lipo from Adafruit](https://www.adafruit.com/category/917) that roughly matched the dimensions of the LCD board and maximized capacity.
+I did not do anything particularly sophisticated to select the battery - I found a [Lipo from Adafruit](https://www.adafruit.com/category/917) that roughly matched the dimensions of the LCD board and maximized capacity.

 Usage Time        | Backlight Setting   | Power [W] | Estimated Life [days]|
 ----------------- | ------------------- | --------- | -------------------- |